syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_0/section_2.md

 ## Introduction

-The syslog-ng application has been available in openSUSE and SLES for many years.
+The {{ site.product.short_name }} application has been available in openSUSE and SLES for many years.
 The included version usually lags behind a version or more.
-Up to date syslog-ng packages for recent openSUSE and SLES releases are available in the [OBS repositories of Peter Czanik](https://build.opensuse.org/project/subprojects/home:czanik).
-Depending on the distribution release, syslog-ng, Rsyslog or systemd's journald (package `systemd-logger`) are installed as the default logging solution.
+Up to date {{ site.product.short_name }} packages for recent openSUSE and SLES releases are available in the [OBS repositories of Peter Czanik](https://build.opensuse.org/project/subprojects/home:czanik).
+Depending on the distribution release, {{ site.product.short_name }},  Rsyslog or systemd's journald (package `systemd-logger`) are installed as the default logging solution.

 None of these packages are officially supported by Balabit, but we try to help resolving problems with our best effort.

-## Using the latest syslog-ng version
+## Using the latest {{ site.product.short_name }} version

-If you want to install the latest available syslog-ng version, add one of the [OBS repositories of Peter Czanik](https://build.opensuse.org/project/subprojects/home:czanik) first.
+If you want to install the latest available {{ site.product.short_name }} version, add one of the [OBS repositories of Peter Czanik](https://build.opensuse.org/project/subprojects/home:czanik) first.
 For version 3.6 use the following command:

 ```shell
 zypper ar http://download.opensuse.org/repositories/home:/czanik:/syslog-ng36/openSUSE_13.2/ syslog-ng36
 ```

-This command line refers to the latest distribution of syslog-ng versions at the time of writing.
+This command line refers to the latest distribution of {{ site.product.short_name }} versions at the time of writing.
 You might need to change either one or both version numbers.
-You can skip this step, if you do not need the latest syslog-ng version.
+You can skip this step, if you do not need the latest {{ site.product.short_name }} version.

 ## Checking available subpackages

-The syslog-ng package on openSUSE is organized into a core package called `syslog-ng` and sub packages with extra dependencies.
+The {{ site.product.short_name }} package on openSUSE is organized into a core package called `syslog-ng` and sub packages with extra dependencies.
 You can search for a full list of packages using `zypper`:

 ```shell
 linux-uv4b:~ # zypper se syslog-ng